-OS MasterMap ITN Layer consists of a fully topologically structured link-and-node network representing the roads network of Great Britain, from motorways to pedestrianised streets.
-The network lines are in geometric sympathy with topographic detail available in OS MasterMap Topography Layer and aligned to aerial photographs available within the OS MasterMap Imagery Layer.
+OS MasterMap ITN Layer consists of a fully topologically structured link-and-node network representing the Roads Network of Great Britain, from motorways to pedestrianised streets.
+The network lines are in geometric sympathy with topographic detail available in OS MasterMap Topography Layer and aligned to aerial photographs available within OS MasterMap Imagery Layer.
 Information about the factors that may influence a driver's choice of route is available as an optional theme.
-This is described as RRI and extends the functionality of the roads network.
-It is therefore only available to customers that take the roads network.
+This is described as RRI (Road Routing Information) and extends the functionality of the Roads Network.
+It is therefore only available to customers that take the Roads Network.
 Each feature is provided with a unique reference and versioning so changes to the feature can be tracked.